-1 R.C.
+&lt;sup>1 R.C.
 171.04.

-30-YEAR FUNDING PLANS THE 135th GENERAL ASSEMBLY JANUARY 1, 2023 - DECEMBER 31, 2023
+30-YEAR FUNDING PLANS THE 135th GENERAL ASSEMBLY JANUARY 1, 2024 - DECEMBER 31, 2024

-Each retirement system whose funding period exceeds 30 years in any given year is required to submit to the ORSC and the standing committees of the Ohio House and Senate, with primary responsibility for pension legislation, a plan approved by the retirement board that reduces the funding period to no more than 30 years, along with any progress made by the board in meeting the 30-year funding period.2 This 30-year amortization refers to the amount of time the respective system would need to actuarially fund all currently accrued but unfunded benefits.
+Each retirement system whose funding period exceeds 30 years in any given year (or every three years for OP&F) is required to submit to the ORSC and the standing committees of the Ohio House and Senate, with primary responsibility for pension legislation, a plan approved by the retirement board that reduces the funding period to no more than 30 years, along with any progress made by the board in meeting the 30-year funding period.
+Enacted in 1997, this 30-year amortization refers to the amount of time the respective system would need to actuarially fund all currently accrued but unfunded benefits.
 This standard was modeled after the national standard adopted by the Governmental Accounting Standards Board for all governmental pension plans.
 The change was intended to maintain intergenerational equity among generations of Ohio citizens and system members by limiting the ability to fund current benefit costs by extending the funding period beyond 30 years.
-Actuarial reports issued in 2023 indicate that all systems remain within the 30-year time frame for the ninth year in a row.
-The actuarial reports are as of December 31, 2022, for PERS, OP&F, and HPRS and June 30, 2023, for STRS and SERS.
+Actuarial reports issued in 2024 indicate that all systems remain within the 30-year time frame for the tenth year in a row.
+The actuarial reports are as of December 31, 2023, for PERS, OP&F, and HPRS and June 30, 2024, for STRS and SERS.

 Ohio is unique in requiring its state retirement systems to pay off all unfunded liabilities over a 30-year period.
 Lacking such a requirement, many other retirement systems across the country tend to focus on funded ratio.
 While the funded ratio is an important component in understanding the financial health of a retirement system, the ratio is a reflection of a system's funding at a particular moment in time, given certain actuarial assumptions.
-A funded ratio is less able to express the trajectory of a system through time, if all current conditions and actuarial assumptions remain stable.
+A funded ratio is less able to express the trajectory of a system through time.
 The funded ratio and the years of unfunded liabilities, therefore, are top-line numbers that express different things: